qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

   our I18N example, both front-end and back-end know the language of a diagnostic session.
 Only the front-end needs to know about the _current_ language, the back-end should not care.
-- **Working with CRC (Class, Responsibilities, Collaborator) cards for rapid design feedback**.
-[CRC cards](http://c2.com/doc/oopsla89/paper.html) are a lo-fi pen-and-paper technique to quickly create a model of objects and their responsibilities on cards.
+- **Working with CRC (Class, Responsibilities, Collaborators) cards for rapid design feedback**.
+[CRC cards](http://c2.com/doc/oopsla89/paper.html) are a lo-fi technique to quickly create a model of objects and their responsibilities on cards.
 It enables us to play out alternative scenarios and get a feel for how the design works out.
 It provides good feedback on which object needs to know what.
-- **Pair programming or ensemble/mob programming** - collaboratively doing
-  design, having a good discussion together about what is the nature of the 'thing' and where it does belong.
+- **Pair programming or ensemble programming** - collaboratively doing design, having a good discussion together about what is the nature of the 'thing' and where it does belong.
 Taking time to nitpick about the right place is worthwhile, it will probably save us and our future colleagues many hours